AaronBalint/betaflight/README.md

 1) Recovering from inaccurate GPS positional data (particularly at low ground speed) and
 2) Correcting the flight path attitude due to cross-wind.

-Any lateral movement will introduce an error to the calculated orientation, however this error actually turns the quadcopter into the cross-wind.
+Any lateral movement due to cross-wind will introduce an error to the calculated orientation, however this error actually turns the quadcopter into the cross-wind.
 Natural feedback from continuous calibration results in accurate directional flight to the next way-point.